-This manual is provided as a benefit to members of the NHLTA.
-The manual is for informational purposes only.
-It does not, and is not intended, to provide legal advice.
-If you require legal assistance, you should consult an attorney.
+This manual is for informational purposes only.
+It does not, and is not intended to, provide legal advice.
+If you require legal assistance, please consult an attorney.
 It is our policy to periodically review and update the information.
-Please mail any questions, comments, corrections or additions to:
+Please use the CONTACT US button on the NHLTA website to send any questions, comments, corrections or additions.